JimniKim/sponge/writeups/assn0.md

 My student ID (numeric): [20210084]

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about [5] hours to do (including the time on studying, designing, and writing the code).

 My secret code from section 2.1 was: [fe3c7b7be1]

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: [setting virtualbox]

 - Optional: I think you could make this lab better by: [describe]